SBN-ALCF/ALCF_SBN_spack_recipes/README.md

 This is a list of temporary expoloits to get around errors in building sbn packages with spack.
 It is as much a todo list for me as it is a cheatsheet for others...

 Error:
+Error in <TInterpreter::TCling::AutoLoad>: failure loading library libicaruscode_IcarusObj_dict.so for icarus::SimEnergyDepositSummary

+Solution:
+Somehow, reinstalling with -j1 seems to fix this problem...
+Might be related to "no dictionary for class sim::IDE is available" warning which always appears in icaruscode

+Error:
     >> build error ELF load command address/offset not properly aligned